 During my research, I couldn’t find many technical specifications for this pump.
 However, technical details often don’t matter much when the pump works well, as is the case with this one.

-It can inflate your shock or fork to up to 300 PSI.
+It can inflate your shock or fork up to 300 PSI.
 The ergonomic handle ensures it won’t strain your hands, even at higher pressures when resistance increases.

 Also available at jensonusa.com